gwa/google-data-contact/README.md

 </feed>
 ```

-Given the XML string, a `Contact` instance can be created using the `ContactFactory`.
+Given the XML string, `Contact` instances can be created using the `ContactFactory`.

 ```php
 use Gwa\GoogleContact\ContactFactory;